Seattle’s Low Vision Doctor

 Part three works with magnification, illumination and other optical and non-optical low vision devices.
 The doctor must determine the best form and level of magnification needed for the person to perform the desired tasks.
 Telescopes, microscopes, and prisms, with varying levels of magnification and strength as well as other magnification devices, are presented to the patient.
 Illumination levels must be determined as lighting plays a major role in vision.

 Part four is another conversation with the patient to determine the best form and level of magnification for that particular person's task requirements.

 It usually takes two to four weeks for specialized reading glasses or telescopic glasses to be fabricated.
 Arrangements can be made to have them sooner in some circumstances.
 If a person has a special event happening and needs the glasses, the lab can usually expedite the order.

 During the evaluation, the patient will use actual low vision telescope, microscope and prismatic glasses on the tasks desired.
 The doctor and the patient will see that they work BEFORE they are ordered.
 This will be done again when the patient picks up the glasses.
 We never order glasses until the patient knows that they work.

-Optical Images accept cash, personal check and all major credit cards.
-In addition, we offer no-interest and low interest financing.
+Optical Images accept cash, personal check, and all major credit cards.
+In addition, we offer no-interest and low-interest financing.

 Our Low Vision eye doctor in Seattle has been trained in the physics, optics, and use of high powered lenses and lens systems.
 They understand the principles of magnification, field of view, depth and of focus.
 They also have a working knowledge of the advantages and disadvantages of the multitude of low vision glasses, magnifiers, electronic and non-optical devices available.